If you are disabled, you may be eligible for benefits through the Social Security Administration.

 Social Security Disability Insurance Benefits (SSDI / DIB)

 These benefits are extended to disabled workers whose work history has allowed them to obtain sufficient "credits" to be eligible for benefits.
 In most cases, that will mean having worked at least five of the past ten years, with earnings above a base threshold and payment of FICA taxes.
-Certain of their dependents may also qualify for DIB benefits.
+In addition to SSDI benefits, certain of their dependents may also qualify for Disability Insurance Benefits (DIB) benefits based upon the applicant's disability.

 Supplemental Security Income (SSI)

-It is possible for a disabled worker to qualify for both SSI and SSDI / DIB benefits.
+It is possible for a disabled worker who is of limited means to qualify for both SSI and SSDI / DIB benefits.
 This is known as "concurrent eligibility".

-There are three ways to apply for benefits:
+There are three ways to apply for Social Security disability benefits:

 You may obtain an application for benefits from your local Social Security Administration (SSA) office;